martin-eden/contents/README.md

     TekUI to calculate length of lightday.
 (Depending of latitude and day number.)

+    Was going to use calculations to emulate sun for my tomatoes growbox but plain 16/8 worked better.
+And you will have troubles moving lamp in circle in growbox anyway.

   * [Firmata ambassador](https://github.com/martin-eden/FirmataAmbassador)
     (2023-06)

-    Sort of "Ambassador" to do useful things via dreadful Firmata protocol.
+    Sort of "ambassador" to do useful things via dreadful Firmata protocol.

     Protocol parser/compiler.
 Reimplemented in a sane way.
 I threw my previous close-to-protocol implementation and switched focus to